Carl Panzram: Escalating violence

-Oregon State Prison Superintendent, Harry Minto, killed Sept 27, 1915 by Otto Hooker, with Panzram's help.
+Oregon State Prison Superintendent Harry Minto was killed on September 27, 1915, by Otto Hooker with Panzram's help.

 Under the name "Jeff Baldwin", Panzram was sentenced to seven years in prison, to be served at the Oregon State Penitentiary in Salem, where he was taken on June 24, 1915.
 Fifty-year-old warden Harry Minto believed in harsh treatment of inmates, including beatings and isolation, among other disciplinary measures.
 Panzram stated that he swore he "would never do that seven years and I defied the warden and all his officers to make me."

-Later that year, Panzram helped fellow inmate Otto Hooker escape.
-While attempting to evade recapture, Hooker killed Minto on September 27, 1915.
+Later in 1915, Panzram helped fellow inmate Otto Hooker escape.
+While attempting to evade recapture, Hooker wounded Jefferson Oregon Town Marshal J.J.
+Benson and killed Minto on September 27, 1915, with a Benson Pistol.
 This event marked Panzram's first known involvement in a murder, as an accessory before the fact.
-(Hooker was mortally wounded.)
+Hooker was mortally wounded.
 In his prison record, which noted his two aliases, "Jefferson Davis" and "Jeff Rhodes", Panzram falsely gave his age as 30, and his place of birth as Alabama.
 His only truthful statement was when he stated his occupation as "thief".